GHTM

 Fundamental niche prediction of the pathogenic yeasts Cryptococcus neoformans and Cryptococcus gattii in Europe

-• Autores: Akcaglar S, Bertout S, Boekhout T, Cerikcioglu N, Cogliati M, Colom MF, Criseo G, De Donno A, Desnos-Ollivier M, Dipineto L, Dromer F, Ellabib MS, Ergin C, Ferreira-Paim K, Hagen F, Ilkit M, Inácio J, Kwon-Chung KJ, Macci C, Marchese A, Meyer W, Mlinaric-Missoni E, Montagna MT, Nardoni S, Pasquale V, Polacheck I, Puccianti E, Ranque S, Rickerts V, Sampaio AC, Scopa A, Susever S, Trovato L, Varma A, Velegraki A, Vencà AC, Vezzulli L
+• Authors: Akcaglar S, Bertout S, Boekhout T, Cerikcioglu N, Cogliati M, Colom MF, Criseo G, De Donno A, Desnos-Ollivier M, Dipineto L, Dromer F, Ellabib MS, Ergin C, Ferreira-Paim K, Hagen F, Ilkit M, Inácio J, Kwon-Chung KJ, Macci C, Marchese A, Meyer W, Mlinaric-Missoni E, Montagna MT, Nardoni S, Pasquale V, Polacheck I, Puccianti E, Ranque S, Rickerts V, Sampaio AC, Scopa A, Susever S, Trovato L, Varma A, Velegraki A, Vencà AC, Vezzulli L

 • Journal: Environmental Microbiology.